OUR MISSION & VISION

 The Organization

-Formed as nonprofit, nondenominational historic preservation organization for the purpose of access to greater resources and contributions to community.
-The AHPS Board consists of 8 members and has a growing membership.
-Many of these individuals have volunteered thousand of hours for restoration projects.
+Formed as a nonprofit, nondenominational historic preservation organization for the purpose of access to greater resources and contributions to the community.
+The AHPS Board consists of 11 members and has a growing membership.
+Many of these individuals have volunteered thousands of hours for restoration projects.

 organization